 As you begin your college search, one of the first things you will be asked is what city or state you want to attend school in.
 While it may seem like a simple question, when deciding where to go, there are many different factors that play into this decision.
 Some students prefer going to school in their home state while others are looking for more diversity and choose schools in bigger cities.

 While some people have certain areas they would never consider living or studying in, others don’t care where they end up as long as it is close enough for them to come home on the weekends.
-The most important thing about choosing which city or state you attend college in is finding the place that makes you happy and feels like home!
+The most important thing about choosing which city or state you attend college in to pursue your engineering degree is finding the place that makes you happy and feels like home!
 Check out our detailed lists below to help you decide your path.